 top of page

-Israel Brooks Jr., native of Newberry, South Carolina, ably served the State of South Carolina and this nation with great distinction in law enforcement.
-He was burned June 30, 1944, and graduated from Gallman High School, Newberry, South Carolina, in 1962.
-He promptly enlisted in the United States Marines Corps, serving four and a half years.
+Israel Brooks Jr., a native of Newberry, South Carolina, ably served the State of South Carolina and this nation with great distinction in law enforcement.
+He was born on June 30, 1944, and graduated from Gallman High School, Newberry, South Carolina, in 1962.
+He promptly enlisted in the United States Marine Corps, serving four and a half years.
 He was honorably discharged as a Sergeant in 1966.

 Mission Statement: